 - The risk of damage and social disruption to the Waikanae community from a flood event is high.
-The hazard created by this flood risk is increasing as development increases. - See addendum p131

-• It is difficult to maintain an adequate level of awareness during the extended periods when moderate to major flooding does not occur, particularly with a changing population base.
+The hazard created by this flood risk is increasing as development increases. - It is difficult to maintain an adequate level of awareness during the extended periods when moderate to major flooding does not occur, particularly with a changing population base.